ggforce: Make a Hull Plot to Visualize Clusters in ggplot2

 And here’s the output.
 We have our final plot that tells the story of how highway fuel economy varies with the vehicle’s number of cylinders and engine displacement volume.

 ggforce.
-But, there’s a lot more to visualization.
+But, there’s a lot more to becoming a data scientist.

 My Struggles with Learning Data Science